 As an official Pinterest Partner, Tailwind is both an effective and safe choice for Pinterest VAs.
 When managing Pinterest accounts, you should never put your clients’ accounts at risk by utilizing shady platforms that don’t abide by Pinterest’s rules.
 Doing so could lead to banned Pinterest accounts and very, very unhappy clients.
 (Make that former clients!)

 Because Tailwind works directly with Pinterest to ensure everything on Tailwind complies with Pinterest’s best practices, your clients can rest assured that their account is in good hands.

-Plus, by using Tailwind for your clients, you’ll have access to Tailwind Tribes.
-Tailwind Tribes can supercharge your clients’ growth by helping their content reach new, highly receptive audiences!
+Plus, by using Tailwind for your clients, you’ll have access to Tailwind Communities.
+Tailwind Communities can supercharge your clients’ growth by helping their content reach new, highly receptive audiences!

 Start a Free Trial of Tailwind for Pinterest!

 Pin design is also a very valuable service offering.
 In the past, it was okay to schedule the same Pin design repeatedly on Pinterest.
 Nowadays, however, Pinterest loves to see “fresh content,” which means brand new Pin designs.

 By creating new Pin designs for clients on image creation platforms such as Canva, Pinterest VAs can help businesses get new eyeballs on old content.

 Again, this is where Tailwind is an invaluable part of the Pinterest management process.
 Tailwind makes scheduling fresh pins so easy!

 Many times, businesses who try to go it on their own on Pinterest inadvertently make a mess of their Pinterest profile.
 They have good intentions, but because they’re busy wearing so many hats, they don’t have the time to learn how to properly manage their Pinterest profile.